Python Style Guide | How to Write Neat and Impressive Python Code

 What is PEP-8?

 PEP-8, or Python Enhancement Proposal, is the style guide for Python programming.
-It was written by Guido van Rossum, Barry Warsaw, and Nick Coghlan.
-It describes the rules for writing a beautiful and readable Python code.
+It was written by Guido van Rossum, Barry Warsaw, and Nick Coghlan and describes the rules for writing beautiful and readable Python code.

-Following the PEP-8 style of coding will make sure there is consistency in your Python code, making it easier for other readers, contributors, or yourself, to comprehend it.
+Following the PEP-8 style of coding will ensure consistency in your Python code, making it easier for other readers, contributors, or yourself to comprehend it.

 This article covers the most important aspects of the PEP-8 guidelines, like how to name Python objects, how to structure your code, when to include comments and whitespaces, and finally, some general programming recommendations that are important but easily overlooked by most Python programmers.